 Aikido teaches students to defend themselves without using potentially crippling kicks or punches.
 Instead, students of aikido learn to apply various wrist locks, arm pins and throws.
 These neutralize attacks without serious injury to the attacker.
 Aikido is ideal for children because the techniques do not depend on superior size or strength.
 Girls and boys can practice together and participate equally in training.

 The Aikido of Austin Children's Program is designed to teach kids between the ages of 5 and 17 the basics of aikido.
-The program is broken into three tiers.

 - An opportunity to try out the most modern of all the martial arts in a safe, supportive setting.

 - Active learning situations that will increase self-confidence while teaching the value of self-discipline.

 - An emphasis on respecting other people, cooperation and resolving conflicts without fighting.

 - An enhanced ability to pay attention, focus and work with others.